ArthaTi/Pepe/README.md

 # Pepe

-Pepe is a programming language based on an outdated meme*, which uses only 4 characters: `r`, `e`, `R`, `E`.
-Others are ignored.
-Also, it's preffered to separate commands with a space
+Pepe is a programming language based on a meme.
+It uses only 4 characters: `r`, `e`, `R`, `E`, other are ignored.
+It's preffered to separate commands with a space.

 Pepe is stack-based and has 2 stacks: `r` and `R`.
 Every command starts with the stack name, defining on which stack will it work.